-Staff Response: Landscaping, screening and maintenance shall be a continuing obligation of the property owner.
+Recommended FINDING for approval: Landscaping, screening and maintenance shall be a continuing obligation of the property owner.
 All required landscaped areas shall be cleared of unwanted vegetation and weeds at least once a year prior to July.
 Dead landscape plantings shall be replaced by April of the following year.
 This shall be a condition of approval.

-Condition of Approval #8: All required landscaped areas shall be cleared of unwanted vegetation and weeds at least once a year prior to July.
+Condition of Approval #9: All required landscaped areas shall be cleared of unwanted vegetation and weeds at least once a year prior to July.
 Dead landscape plantings shall be replaced by April of the following year.